-As the first Latina ever appointed to this board, she decided to discreetly ask another director for advice on how to deport herself and get acclimatized within the group.
+As the first Latina ever appointed to this board, she decided to discreetly ask another director for advice on how to handle herself and get acclimatized within the group.
 He suggested she hang back; once she understood the board’s dynamics after several meetings, she should then gradually speak up.

 All of which made sense, except that the pathbreaking director now believes the earnestly given tip only made the awkwardness of being a first on the board even worse.
 In her view, others quickly dismissed her capabilities.
 “There is an expectation you will make an immediate contribution, if you were selected to the board,” says Gloria Castillo, who recounted the director’s tale and is the CEO of Chicago United, a nonprofit that helps vet and develop corporate directors of color.